karen07/antiblock/README.md

-# Antiblock
+# AntiBlock
-DNS proxy add blocked domains ip address to route table.
+AntiBlock program proxies DNS requests.
+The IP addresses of the specified domains are added to the routing table for routing through the specified interface.
+## Article
 You can read about the method in the [article](https://habr.com/ru/articles/847412/).